apostrophecms/apostrophe/packages/font-size/README.md

 ```

 The module *improves* `@apostrophecms/rich-text-widget`, so there is nothing
 else to wire up.

-The `size` tool is added to the rich text default toolbar
-automatically.
+If you are not explicitly configuring the toolbars of your rich text widgets... that's it!
+The feature is available by default.
+If you are configuring each rich text widget toolbar explicitly, read on.

 ## Options